qu1x/fsio/README.md

 The CPU or processing system (PS) acts as master and requests data to be either written or read while the FPGA or programmable logic (PL) acts as slave and serves these requests followed by acknowledging them.
-The handshake signal as well as the data signals are feedback in order to synchronize communication, hence the name Feedback Synchronized I/O (fsio),
+The handshake signal as well as the data signals are fed back in order to synchronize communication, hence the name Feedback Synchronized I/O (fsio),

 The AXI GPIO IP Core from the Xilinx Vivado IP Catalog provides a dual-channel